vyom153069/Automating-the-result/README.md

 # Automating-the-result
-  This is an automated web scraper written in node, using puppeteer.This will give you a pdf of your result Note : This is for IPU Students and which are enrolled in BTECH BCA BBA courses.
+  This is an automated web scraper written in node, using puppeteer.This will give you a pdf of your result Note : <br>
+  1.This is for IPU Students and which are enrolled in BTECH BCA BBA courses.<br>
+  <p>2.Before sending your email using gmail you have to allow non secure apps to access gmail you can do this by going to your gmail settings [https://myaccount.google.com/lesssecureapps?pli=1]<br><p>
+  3.Also enable the captcha [https://accounts.google.com/DisplayUnlockCaptcha]

 ## Command

    * Open a terminal in the activity folder and run the following command: